 Rates by driving record

 Generally speaking, the cleaner your driving record, the cheaper your premiums will be.
-While rates for Safeco are not available, Safeco and State Farm both reward safer drivers with more discounts.
+Safeco and State Farm both reward safer drivers with more discounts.
+While Safeco car insurance rates based on driving record are not available, this is a crucial rating factor for car insurance and the national average could still be useful for comparison purposes.

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|